-THE aerial battle in international rugby is now so intense it's a big advantage to have a full-back who is strong and dominant in the air, with great catching ability, whether they are challenging for the ball in attack or receiving it – and it will be no different when play today.
+THE aerial battle in international rugby is now so intense it’s a big advantage to have a full-back who is strong and dominant in the air, with great catching ability, whether they are challenging for the ball in attack or receiving it – and it will be no different when France play England today.

 The number of box-kicks and kick-passes means that a full-back has to dominate the airwaves.